MarlonTancredo/MarlonTancredo/README.md

 ### Hi there!
 I am Marlon Tancredo

-- 🔭 I’m currently working as Front-end developer
+- 🔭 I’m a Front-end developer.
-- 🌱 I’m currently learning TypeScript and React
+- 🌱 I’m currently using in personal projects TypeScript and React.

 ##